sayarkarmakar/sayarkarmakar.github.io/pages/pubs.md

 Deb, S., **Karmakar, S.**: A novel spatiotemporal algorithm and its application on COVID-19 data from the United States.
 Revision submitted at Computational Statistics and Data Analysis.

+Plakandaras, V.,  Gupta, R.,  Wohar, M.,  **Karmakar, S.**: Is Real Interest Rate a Monetary Phenomenon in Advanced Economies?
+Time-Varying Evidence from Over 700 Years of Data.
+Revision submitted to Research in International Business and Finance

 ### <a name="articles"></a>Submitted articles

 Gabauer, D. Gupta, R., **Karmakar, S.**, Nielsen J. (Alphabetical order): Stock Market Bubbles and the Forecastability of Gold Returns (and Volatility).
 [Paper](https://www.up.ac.za/media/shared/61/WP/wp_2022_28.zp220424.pdf)